fibo/static-props/README.md

 const norm = (x, y) => x * x + y * y
 // A particular case are static methods, since they are functions
-// they must be wrapped otherwise are considerer as getters. staticProps(Point2d)({ norm: () => norm })
+// they must be wrapped otherwise are considered as getters. staticProps(Point2d)({ norm: () => norm })
 ```